wesmangum/yahtzee/README.md

-# client-template
+# Yahtzee

-Serves as a template for client JavaScript applications.
+This is a superpowered multiplayer Yahtzee game.

 It uses:
 * Jade